GrahamDumpleton/mod_wsgi/README.rst

 module and tell mod_wsgi where the Python installation directory or virtual environment was located.

-This would be placed in the Apache ``httpd.conf`` file, or if the Linux distribution separates out module configuration into a ``mods-available`` directory, in the ``wsgi.load`` file within the ``mods-available`` directory.
+This would be placed in the Apache ``httpd.conf`` file, or if using a Linux distribution which separates out module configuration into a ``mods-available`` directory, in the ``wsgi.load`` file within the ``mods-available`` directory.
 In the latter case where a ``mods-available`` directory is used, the module would then be enabled by running ``a2enmod wsgi`` as ``root``.
 If necessary Apache can then be restarted to verify the module is loading correctly.
 You can then configure Apache as necessary for your specific WSGI application.

 Note that because in this scenario the mod_wsgi module for Apache could be located in a Python virtual environment, if you destroy the Python virtual environment the module will also be deleted.
-In that case you would need to ensure you recreated the Python virtual environment and reinstalled the mod_wsgi package using ``pip``, or take out the mod_wsgi configuration from Apache before restarting Apache or it will fail to startup.
+In that case you would need to ensure you recreate the Python virtual environment and reinstall the mod_wsgi package using ``pip``, or, take out the mod_wsgi configuration from Apache before restarting Apache, else it will fail to startup.

 Instead of referencing the mod_wsgi module from the Python installation, you can instead copy the mod_wsgi module into the Apache installation.
 To